Zinou-web/nfa-converter/README.md

+License
+- MIT-style (or adapt to your preferred license).

+If you'd like, I can also:
+- add a runnable HTML demo with interactive visualization
+- generate a small example suite and sample NFAs
+- commit the changes and create a release-ready README variant

+Enjoy!
 # 🔄 NFA Epsilon Transition Elimination

-> ✨ **Efficiently remove epsilon transitions from Non-deterministic Finite Automata** ✨
+> ✨ Efficiently remove epsilon transitions from Non-deterministic Finite Automata ✨

 ---